 Benzodiazepine Withdrawal Symptoms

-Just like there are side effects when taking these drugs, there are also side effects when you stop taking them.
+Like there are side effects when taking these drugs, there are also side effects when you stop taking them.
 Those who have taken Valium or Xanax regularly for a long time may experience withdrawal if they stop taking it.
 These symptoms may be physical and/or mental.

 Withdrawal symptoms are similar for both, but Xanax may cause more symptoms than Valium.